Application Process

 Offers of places are made in January.
 An offer may be 'conditional' (dependent on you achieving certain exam grades) or, if you have already taken your final school exams, an offer may be 'unconditional' (without academic conditions attached).

-If we are not able to make an offer to you, but think that you deserve a place at Cambridge, we place your application in the Pool.
+If we are not able to make an offer to you, but think that you deserve a place at Cambridge and would cope with the demands of the course were you to be admitted, we place your application in the Pool.
 Here other colleges can consider your application.
 Sometimes other colleges make offers to Pool candidates immediately and sometimes they call candidates back for a second interview in early January.
 King's works hard to support pooled candidates and we are often successful in placing them.
+However, being placed in the pool is not a guarantee of an offer; even the most competitive candidates may be unsuccessful in the pool, as success is highly dependent on the numbers of other pooled candidates in the pool, and the relative demand of the other colleges.

 Further Information